 For personal safety, and to avoid damage to equipment, follow all safety instructions displayed in this guide.
 Repair and service of your heat pump must be performed by qualified service personnel.
 Failure to properly install, operate, maintain, or repair the heat pump will void factory warranty.
-Safety signals are placed where particular attention is required.
 Please note "WARNING" signals relate to personal safety, while "CAUTION" signals promote avoiding damage to equipment.